Lapin0t/phd-manuscript/main/04_ogs.typ

 function of $c$ and $gamma$, is also a fixed point of the same equation.
-Then, since both sides are fixed points of the same equation, to conclude adequacy it is sufficient to show that this composition equation has unicity of fixed points.
+Then, since both sides are fixed points of the same equation, to conclude adequacy it is sufficient to show that this composition equation has unicity of fixed points #guil[up-to bisimulation ?].
 To ensure this, we build upon our new theory of fixed points and prove that the composition equation is _eventually guarded_.

 What eventual guardedness means in this case, is that synchronizations (move